 - All that paper would mean we save 127,680,000 trees

 The paper industry doesn’t just take trees.
 In the US, the paper industry accounts for more water consumption than any other industry and the second-most energy consumption of any industry.
 Globally, it’s the third biggest consumer of fossil fuels.
 Plus, each tree that isn’t cut down for paper provides enough oxygen for 3 people.
-(You can find the source to all these stats on this PDF.)

 So secondary effects from reducing paper production with a 0.25″ change in margins can be broken into three areas: